medly/norm/docs/codegen/index.md

 ---
-title: Alternative Way to Genarate code
+title: Alternative ways to genarate code
 has_children: true
 nav_order: 3
+has_toc: true
 ---